wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/configure-custom-connectors-api/includes/3-use-api.md

 Azure Active Directory (Azure AD) authentication is a recommended authentication scheme.
-Unlike other approaches it has the following unique attributes:
+Unlike other approaches, it has the following unique attributes:

 -   It allows authentication on behalf of the user consuming the connection.
 It means that users cannot get access to the resources that they do not already have access to.
 The target service maintains responsibility for enforcing what is permitted for the authenticated user.

--   The target service knows the identity of the user performing the connection thus allowing additional checks using Active Directory information without explicitly asking a user for further details.
+-   The target service knows the identity of the user performing the connection thus allowing more checks using Active Directory information without explicitly asking a user for further details.

 -   It supports [managed identities](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview/?azure-portal=true) where controlled access to the underlying resource eliminates the need for both developers and users having to manage credentials.

-The internals of the Azure AD secured custom connector are very similar to a generic secured connector.
+The internals of the Azure AD secured custom connector are similar to a generic secured connector.

 > [!div class="mx-imgBorder"]
 > [![Custom connector secured with Active Azure Directory authentication.](../media/internals-custom-connectors.png)](../media/internals-custom-connectors.png#lightbox)